Cellulitis and necrotising fasciitis

 Aim

-To guide staff with the assessment and management of patients presenting to the Emergency Department with cellulitis or necrotising fasciitis.
+To guide staff with the assessment and management of patients presenting to the Emergency Department (ED) with cellulitis or necrotising fasciitis.

 Assessment